What does it mean to be charged with first-degree murder in Florida? Discover the penalties

 • Life imprisonment without the possibility of parole: the mandatory alternative if the death penalty is not imposed.

-In cases of first-degree murder, the state often seeks the death penalty if there are aggravating circumstances, such as the brutality of the crime, multiple victims, or if the victim was a protected figure (such as an on-duty police officer).
+In cases of first-degree murder, the state often seeks the death penalty if there are aggravating circumstances, such as the brutality of the crime, multiple victims, or if the victim was a protected figure (such as an active police officer).

 In addition to first-degree murder, Valdez-Galloso is charged with evidence tampering and possession of a firearm as a convicted felon.